tinyclub/linux-lab/README.md

     $ sudo service docker restart

-For the other Linux systems, Windows and MacOS System, please refer to [Aliyun Mirror Speedup Document](https://help.aliyun.com/document_detail/60750.html).
+For the other Linux systems, Windows and macOS System, please refer to [Aliyun Mirror Speedup Document][018].

 IF still slow, please check if the mirror site is configured normally and without typos:

     $ docker info | grep -A1 -i Mirrors
      Registry Mirrors:
       https://XXXXX.mirror.aliyuncs.com/

 ### 6.1.7 Restart Linux Lab after host system shutdown or reboot